BrotherFatcake/notes/Node Notes/NodeNotes.md

         const {objArray} = require('./models');

+6. Module exports router  - this goes at END of file

+        module.exports = router;

 **THINGS TO NOTE**

 - When calling **GET, POST, PATCH, PUT, and DELETE** call **router.get, router.post, etc.**  No longer call app.get, etc in this setup.